Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 A. Modify the load balancer settings of VMSS1.

 B. Redeploy VMSS1.
-(Not necessarily)
+(Not necessarily due to WebApp1 uses stateful sessions.)

 C. Upload a custom script file to sa1.

 D. Modify the Custom Script extension settings of VMSS1.

 E. Update the configuration of a virtual machine in VMSS1.
-(Required)

 ----------